These homemade red velvet brownies are easy to make, rich, full of flavour, and visually striking! Makes an impressive addition to any dessert tray!

 These decadent red velvet brownies top a rich, moist chewy brownie - with perfect red velvet flavor - with a tangy cream cheese frosting.

-They’re a perfect choice for any fan of red velvet, and are one of my favorite desserts to serve during the holiday season - always a hit to bring to a Christmas party - or for Valentine’s Day.
+These easy red velvet brownies are a perfect choice for any fan of red velvet, and are one of my favorite desserts to serve on special occasions, or during the holiday season - always a hit to bring to a Christmas party - or for Valentine’s Day.

 Ingredients